Do you know how to store your boat properly?

 Covered storage lots are still accessible but provide better protection against the weather than uncovered storage lots.
 These facilities can usually handle boats of any size and are also a good option for people who don’t have enough room on their property.

 These types of storage are still considered outdoor because they are not fully enclosed, but they provide some protection from the weather.

 You’ll also need to make sure that the facility has adequate parking spaces for your boat.
 Some facilities charge extra for additional parking spaces.

 For boats stored outside, there are several benefits including low cost and easy accessibility — especially for boats that have their own trailers.
 You’ll want the best security, so make sure the facility is fenced off, locked up, and has some sort of security system or surveillance equipment.
+Many facilities will have these security measures to ensure that your boat is protected during its parking.
 Because of this, commercial facilities are often an attractive option for people living in the metropolitan areas.